Expert tips on integrating diversity, equity and inclusion (DEI) principles into your events, and how Toronto venues have set high standards for DEI.

 “Over and over again, people tell me they feel so welcome and comfortable when they visit Toronto.”

-– Meredith Donaghey, Assistant Director of Sales, Destination Toronto
+– Meredith Donaghey, Director of Meeting Sales, Destination Toronto

 John W. H. Bassett Theatre